DiadNetworks/Script-Package/README.md

 ## Logging

 Most of the scripts will create a transcript in the `Logs` folder.
 The transcripts are set to overwrite older ones, so if you run a scipt twice you will only see the log for the latest run.
-Note a new transcript is created every time a **script** is run - not just a function within a script.
-For example, if you run Add-2FA, you can keep adding people and everything will be logged in the same file, but if you close the Add-2FA GUI and then run it again, a new transcript will start and the old one will be overwritten.